 What is Bistek Tagalog?

-Bistek Tagalog is the Filipino take on โbeefsteak,โ usually made with thin slices of beef simmered in a punchy sauce of soy sauce + calamansi (or citrus) + garlic + onions.
+Bistek Tagalog (bis-TEK ta-GA-log) is the Filipino take on "beefsteak," adapted from the Spanish word bistec.
+The traditional version uses thin slices of beef simmered in a punchy sauce of soy sauce, calamansi (or citrus), garlic, and onions.

 Why You'll Love This Recipe

-- Leftovers are even better the next day
+- Even better the next day - The flavors deepen overnight

 Ingredients